 - Ensure the external display (or both, if you’re able to use two displays) is active and on

 This is where things get dynamic.
 With more than one external monitor connected, your MacBook screen will open multiple windows.
-In the screenshot below, we’re using two external monitors with the MacBook closed; this makes the two external monitors our only monitors.

 Your MacBook will always be the ‘main’ display when it’s open and available.
 If you have an external monitor connected, it will open up a second menu that is unique to that monitor; only your primary monitor will have the “arrangement” and “Night Shift” options available.
 Because a second monitor is how to extend screen on Mac, Night Shift settings will be reflected there as it’s a system wide feature.